jpalomo/w_15_cs241/README.md

 # w_15_cs241
-DLX Compiler for Michael Franz's Advanced Compiler Construction Course
+PL241 Compiler for Michael Franz's Advanced Compiler Construction Course (CS241) at UC Irvine.
+The compiler will leverage the DLX machine architecture.